OxIonics/ionics_fits/README.md

 # Design Philosophy

+Ionics fits is designed to be extremely robust and flexible, while being "fast enough" (in particular, data fitting should be much much faster than data acquisition).
+However, optimising for speed is explicitly not a design goal - for example, we generally prefer heuristics which are robust over faster ones which have less good coverage.

 ## Good Heuristics

 Life is too short for failed fits.
 We can't guarantee to fit every dataset without any